Greco-Lab/FunMappOne/README.md

 # FunMappOne

-## Using the FunMappOne Docker image
+## Running the FunMappOne Docker image

 A FunMappOne docker image is available at https://hub.docker.com/r/grecolab/funmappone/